openhwgroup/programs/process/OpenHW-Specification-Process.md

 This state is also used when a released spec is subsequently revised.

-During revision of a released specifiation, the version number increments as appropriate depending on whether the revision is a major or minor update.
+During revision of a released specification, the version number increments as appropriate depending on whether the revision is a major or minor update.

 #### "OpenHW Specification - In Review"